 Many companies want to distribute imaginative, engaging, and entertaining

-content, but are struggling to find the skilled writers to produce that content,
+content, but are struggling to find the skilled writers, also called "Subject Matter Experts" ("SME") to produce that content,

 The question is how to identify great writers that can create original content